The Players Championship

-Moving on ten years though and it has now been decided that as part of a reshuffle to the PGA Tour Calendar, TPC will revert back to its historical slot in March from 2019.
+Moving on ten years though and a decision was made as part of a reshuffle to the PGA Tour Calendar to revert TPC back to its historical slot in March from last year.

 Over the years of the event it is also fair to say that a very clear pattern had emerged of an identikit winner and if I had been writing this preview in the lead up to the 2015 edition I would have been pretty bullish of the credentials of player we should be looking for.

 To outline this lets look at the ten winners from 2005 to 2014.
 These were as follows;

 F Funk, S Ames, P Mickelson, S Garcia, H Stenson, T Clark, KJ Choi, M Kuchar, T Woods & M Kaymer.

 So what do these players have in common?
 Not a lot you’d think on first glance however in relation to Sawgrass form it is quite striking.